 You may not realize it, but some of the things you do in taking care of and cleaning your intimate area can do more harm than good.
 This is especially true if you’ve been experiencing itchiness, darkening, or irritation down there.

-Below are the feminine hygiene mistakes that can compromise your vaginal health.
+Below are the Intimate Hygiene Mistakes that can compromise your vaginal health.

 1. Wearing non-breathable underwear